billbrod/foveated-metamers/README.md

 are probably relevant in order to re-run this on a different experiment set up:

-- `--screen` / `-s`: one or two integers which indicate which screens to use.
-If two numbers are passed, we'll run the experiment in binocular mode; if one is passed, we'll run it in monocular mode.
+- `--screen` / `-s`: one integer which indicate which screens to use.
-- `--no_flip` / `-f`: by default, the script is meant to be run on a haploscope, which means that all text is left-right flipped (because the subject is viewing the screens through a mirror).
-Passing this flag indicates that we should not flip the text.
-- `--scren_size_pix` / `-p`: two integers which indicate the size of the screen(s) in pixels (if using two screens, they must have identical resolution).
+- `--screen_size_pix` / `-p`: two integers which indicate the size of the screen(s) in pixels .
-- `--screen_size_deg` / `-d`: a single float which gives the length of the longest screen side in degrees (again, if using two screens, this must be identical for them).
+- `--screen_size_deg` / `-d`: a single float which gives the length of the longest screen side in degrees.

 For more details on the other arguments, run `python foveated_metamers/experiment.py -h` to see the full docstring.